tsunami416604/azure-docs.hu-hu/articles/sql-database/sql-database-metrics-diag-logging.md

 ## <a name="stream-into-storage"></a>Stream a Storage-ba

-SQL Database metrikákat és diagnosztikai naplókat az Azure Storage-ban tárolhatja, ha a beépített **archívumot** használja a Storage-fiók lehetőségre a Azure Portal.
-A tárolót a PowerShell-parancsmagok, az Azure CLI vagy a Azure Monitor REST API használatával is engedélyezheti diagnosztikai beállításokkal.
+A metrikákat és diagnosztikai naplókat az Azure Storage-ban tárolhatja, ha a beépített **archívumot** használja a Azure Portal Storage-fiók lehetőségére.
+A tárolókat a PowerShell-parancsmagok, az Azure CLI vagy a Azure Monitor REST API használatával is engedélyezheti a diagnosztikai beállításokkal.

 ### <a name="schema-of-metrics-and-diagnostics-logs-in-the-storage-account"></a>Metrikák és diagnosztikai naplók sémája a Storage-fiókban